 4.1.2 Impacts of climate change on capture fisheries

-The dynamics of harvested marine fish and invertebrate populations are sensitive to climate change (Rijnsdorp et al 2009; Hollowed et al. 2013) via changes in both environmental (e.g., warming, deoxygenation, acidification, etc.) and biological conditions (e.g., changing habitat availability, food webs, predator-prey dynamics, etc.).
+The dynamics of harvested marine fish and invertebrate populations are sensitive to climate change (Rijnsdorp et al 2009; Hollowed et al. 2013) via changes in both environmental (e.g., warming, deoxygenation, acidification, etc.) and biological (e.g., changing habitat availability, food webs, predator-prey dynamics, etc.) conditions.
 In some cases, these changes can increase fisheries productivity.
-For example, warming can expand the suitable thermal habitat range available to a species, or negatively impact a key predator or competitor species.
+For example, warming can increase the suitable thermal habitat range available to a species, leading to range expansions, or negatively impact a key predator or competitor species.
 In other cases, these changes can decrease fisheries productivity.
 For example, hypoxia can increase mortality, acidification can decrease growth rates, and spatial-temporal mismatches in the availability of prey can reduce the recruitment of juveniles.
 In the section below, we detail how retrospective and forward-looking studies have revealed the impact of climate change on marine fisheries and the opportunity for fisheries management to mitigate the negative impacts of climate change on the ocean economy.

 Climate change modifies the life history of marine fish and invertebrates, including their growth, natural mortality, and recruitment rates.
 Fisheries stock assessments and management decisions will have to increasingly account for environmentally-driven changes in fish life history under climate change.

 Observed changes: Climate change has already resulted in reduced growth rates and smaller body sizes in many marine fishes (Sheridan and Bickford 2011), which translates to reduced yield per recruit (Baudron et al. 2014) and by extension, reduced catch potential.
 Climate change has also altered the timing and location of the phytoplankton and zooplankton blooms that support marine food webs (Cushing 1990; Edwards and Richardson 2004; Poloczanska et al. 2013).
-Spatial-temporal mismatches in prey availability have increased mortality rates (Beaugrand et al. 2003; Clausen et al. 2017) while matches have reduced mortality rates (MacKenzie and Köster 2004).
+Spatial-temporal mismatches in prey availability have increased mortality rates (Beaugrand et al. 2003; Clausen et al. 2017), while matches have reduced mortality rates (MacKenzie and Köster 2004).
 Finally, recruitment of juveniles is often more strongly driven by environmental factors than by spawner biomass (Szuwalski et al. 2014; 2019), and has declined as a result of environmental change and overfishing (Britten et al. 2016 but see Szuwalski 2016).

 Forecasted changes: Fish growth rates and body sizes are expected to decline further under continued warming and deoxygenation, with consequences for catch potential (Cheung 2012 but see Lefevre et al. 2017 and Pauly and Cheung 2017 correspondences).
 On average, maximum body weights are expected to shrink by 14-25% globally from 2000-2050 under a high emission scenario (Cheung 2012).
 Furthermore, changes in physical oceanography are expected to transport nutrients from surface waters into the deep ocean, driving a 24% reduction in the primary productivity that supports marine food webs by 2300 (Moore et al. 2018).